-98 'The Opium Trade in China' (From Our Correspondent)Peking, June 23', The Times, 5 August 1906, p.
+^{98 &#}x27;The Opium Trade in China' (From Our Correspondent)Peking, June 23', The Times, 5 August 1906, p.
 3

-As to opium, of course, I know your difficulties, and I understand your sensitiveness financial sensitiveness I mean.
+As to opium, of course, I know your difficulties, and I understand your sensitiveness - financial sensitiveness I mean.
 But I confess that it jars on me when I see in the Times newspaper and elsewhere (not quite excluding communications from the Government of India) so much cynical incredulity as to there being any sincerity in Chinese professions.
 I see nothing to shake my faith in what Satow told me, that there is a large and powerful body of honest anti-opium people in China.
 They may be the minority, and their virtue may be the mantle for a pack of knavish politicians (-such people are by no means entirely confined to parliaments-) who are thinking only of revenue or of private gains of one sort or another.
 But then this is always the way in which reforms begin, and it is surely our business, as a nation loudly bragging of its civilising mission on this planet, not to throw tubs of cold water on the smoking flax (see Isaiah, XLII, 3, if you please).
-I would certainly be careful to keep an open weather eve upon Chinamen, Russian, Thibetans, Germans (and even Afghans, Orakzais, and Mullagoris [Pashtun tribes in the area of modern-day Pakistan]) - but if you think of it, governments, if not nations, are much of a muchness in respect of motive and procedure.
-However, I await your opium despatch and you may be quite sure that I will do the best I can to see things as you see them, for I am quite alive to all your embarrassments.99
+I would certainly be careful to keep an open weather eye upon Chinamen, Russian, Thibetans, Germans (and even Afghans, Orakzais, and Mullagoris [Pashtun tribes in the area of modern-day Pakistan]) - but if you think of it, governments, if not nations, are much of a muchness in respect of motive and procedure.
+However, I await your opium despatch and you may be quite sure that I will do the best I can to see things as you see them, for I am quite alive to all your embarrassments.
+99

 Morley's confidence in the sincerity of Chinese opium suppression and dismissal of British incredulity towards it perhaps explains his unwillingness to support the GOI in its attempts to prevent the discrimination against Indian opium through duty in China.
-Still, the GOI would prove largely successful, at least in the negotiations for the agreement, if not in practice in China, in limiting any increase on duty on Indian opium into China.100 This was more due to the mistakes of Chinese negotiators than the skill of their British counterparts.
+Still, the GOI would prove largely successful, at least in the negotiations for the agreement, if not in practice in China, in limiting any increase on duty on Indian opium into China.
+100 This was more due to the mistakes of Chinese negotiators than the skill of their British counterparts.
 The Chinese mistakenly asserted that the transit of native opium in China movements was already subject to higher taxes and that extra duty on India opium was further justified by the greater strength of the Indian drug.
-But Chinese opium had increased little in many areas.
-Nevertheless, the IO was throughout conspicuous in its lack of support for the GOI position that it was at odds with reducing imports and represented an attempt merely to transfer revenues from Indian to Chinese:
+But Chinese opium had increased in strength and quality and according to consular reports internal taxes on native opium had increased little in many areas.
+Nevertheless, the IO was throughout conspicuous in its lack of support for the GOI position that it was at odds with reducing imports and represented an attempt merely to transfer revenues from Indian to Chinese coffers.
+The following IO note makes clear that the burden of proof rested upon the Chinese:

-99 IOL Morley Papers Mss Eur D573/2, f 28 Morley to Minto dated India Office, London 17 February 1907 100 Newman, 1989, pp. 535-536
+99 IOL Morley Papers Mss Eur D573/2, f 28 Morley to Minto dated India Office, London 17 February 1907 100 Newman.
+1989. pp. 535-536

 The Chinese case is that Indian opium pays less taxation than native opium, difference in quality being taken into consideration.
-If the Chinese Government can prove this, their claim to a higher rate of duty is irresistible.101
+If the Chinese Government can prove this, their claim to a higher rate of duty is irresistible.
+101